 Who are we?

-Employment Check is an online system for Disclosure and Barring Service (DBS) and Disclosure Scotland disclosures, provided by Kent County Council.
-Kent County Council collects, uses and is responsible for certain personal information about you.
+Employmentcheck is an online system for Disclosure and Barring Service (DBS) and Disclosure Scotland disclosures, provided by Cantium Solutions, a company wholly owned by Kent County Council.
+Employmentcheck collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom).

-For the purposes of the services provided by Kent County Council to the client organisation:
+For the purposes of the services provided by Cantium Solutions to the client organisation:

 - We are responsible as ‘controller’ of your personal information where you are the person named as the client organisation contact with whom we liaise in relation to our contract with our client.

 The table set out below summarises the information we collect and hold for this service, how and why we do so, how we use it and with whom it may be shared.

 We seek to ensure that our information collection and processing is always proportionate.
 We will notify you of any changes to information we collect or to the purposes for which we collect and process it.

 Client organisation information including names and contact details including employer address, phone number and email address of relevant employees